redisson/redisson/docs/cache/spring-cache.md

 ```

 !!! note
-    `localCacheOptions` settings are available for `RedissonSpringLocalCachedCacheManager`, `RedissonClusteredSpringLocalCachedCacheManager`, `RedissonSpringLocalCachedCacheV2Manager` and `RedissonSpringLocalCachedCacheNativeManager` classes only.
+    `localCacheOptions` settings are available for `RedissonSpringLocalCachedCacheManager`, `RedissonClusteredSpringLocalCachedCacheManager`, `RedissonSpringLocalCachedCacheV2Manager`, `RedissonSpringLocalCachedCacheNativeManager`, `RedissonClusteredSpringLocalCachedCacheNativeManager` classes only.